raphico/cs-fundamental-qa/CSAPP/03_Machine_Code.md

 27. Consider a jump instruction encoded using a 4-byte PC-relative offset.
 If the jump instruction starts at address $A$, and the target offset is $O$ (in two's complement), write the formula for the final jump target address $T$.
 Explain why $T$ is calculated relative to the address _following_ the jump instruction, $A + \text{InstructionLength}$.

-28. **PC-Relative Direct Jumps in Modern x86-64:** In modern x86-64 (Linux/macOS) executables, **direct jumps** use a **PC-relative offset** rather than a 4-byte absolute address.

-    - Explain the systems engineering advantage (specifically related to **Position-Independent Code - PIC**) of using PC-relative offsets for jumps over absolute addressing.
-    - In the assembly instruction encoding, is the PC-relative offset calculated from the address of the jump instruction itself, or the address of the instruction _following_ the jump?
-Justify the standard convention.

-29. **CMOV Destination Constraint:** The conditional move (`cmov`) instruction class is subject to a strict architectural restriction: **The destination operand cannot be a memory location.**
+28. The conditional move (`cmov`) instruction class is subject to a strict architectural restriction: **The destination operand cannot be a memory location.**

     - Explain the likely **architectural reason** for this constraint, relating it to the desire to keep the instruction simple, fast, and free of the memory complexity associated with a full Read-Modify-Write cycle.
     - What practical limitation does this impose on a compiler when translating conditional assignments in C? (e.g., When is a CMOV not an option for a conditional assignment?)

-30. The `do-while` loop is the most straightforward C loop to translate into machine code.
+29. The `do-while` loop is the most straightforward C loop to translate into machine code.

     - Explain the **architectural reason** why a `do-while` loop requires only **one conditional jump instruction** to implement its control flow.
     - Describe the assembly structure, specifying where the conditional test and the jump back to the loop body are placed relative to the main body code.

-31. When reversing the assembly code for a loop, a register often holds a program variable (e.g., `%rax` holds `result` in factorial).
+30. When reversing the assembly code for a loop, a register often holds a program variable (e.g., `%rax` holds `result` in factorial).

     - If a register is used to hold a loop counter (`n`), what two specific instructions (one for updating, one for testing) would you expect to see inside the loop body to implement the C expression `n = n - 1` followed by the loop check?

-32. One common translation for a `while` loop is the **Jump-to-Middle** strategy.
+31. One common translation for a `while` loop is the **Jump-to-Middle** strategy.

     - Explain the **necessity** of the **unconditional jump** (`jmp`) instruction placed immediately before the loop body.
 Why can't the compiler simply place the loop test at the beginning of the code block?
     - How does this strategy structurally resemble the assembly code for a `do-while` loop, despite implementing the initial test required by the `while` structure?

-33. **Guarded-Do Strategy and Optimization Trade-offs:** The compiler often uses the **Guarded-Do** strategy (a preliminary conditional jump followed by a `do-while` structure) when higher optimization levels are enabled.
+32. **Guarded-Do Strategy and Optimization Trade-offs:** The compiler often uses the **Guarded-Do** strategy (a preliminary conditional jump followed by a `do-while` structure) when higher optimization levels are enabled.

     - Explain the primary goal of the preliminary conditional jump (`jle .L_done`).
     - In what specific scenario, concerning the initial value of the test expression, does the **Guarded-Do** strategy execute _fewer_ instructions compared to the **Jump-to-Middle** strategy?

-34. The C standard defines the behavior of a `for` loop by equating it to a structure using a `while` loop.
+33. The C standard defines the behavior of a `for` loop by equating it to a structure using a `while` loop.

     - Provide the C structure (using a `while` loop, initialization, and update expressions) that precisely describes the behavior of the general `for (init-expr; test-expr; update-expr) body-statement;`.

-35. The presence of a `continue` statement inside a `for` loop breaks the simple equivalence rule from the previous question.
+34. The presence of a `continue` statement inside a `for` loop breaks the simple equivalence rule from the previous question.

     - Explain what execution step (initialization, body, test, or update) is **incorrectly bypassed** if one naively translates a `for` loop containing a `continue` statement into the equivalent `while` loop template.
     - To correctly implement a `continue` in assembly or goto code, where must the program jump (which part of the loop structure) to ensure the loop continues its intended sequence?

-36. **Switch Index Normalization (The Critical First Step):** In a C `switch` statement where the case values range from a minimum of $L$ to a maximum of $H$ (e.g., $100$ to $106$), the compiler must first compute a normalized index, $i$.
+35. **Switch Index Normalization (The Critical First Step):** In a C `switch` statement where the case values range from a minimum of $L$ to a maximum of $H$ (e.g., $100$ to $106$), the compiler must first compute a normalized index, $i$.

     - Formulate the mathematical expression used to compute the normalized index $i$ from the switch variable $x$.
     - Why is this normalization step absolutely mandatory before accessing the jump table?

-37. The assembly code must perform a **bounds check** on the normalized index $i$ before accessing the jump table.
+36. The assembly code must perform a **bounds check** on the normalized index $i$ before accessing the jump table.

     - What is the maximum valid value for the index $i$?
 (Express this in terms of $L$ and $H$).
     - Describe the **precise assembly sequence** (using comparison and jump instructions) that ensures execution correctly branches to the **default case** if the index is outside the valid, normalized range $[0, H-L]$.

-38. Once the normalized index $i$ is validated, the execution transfers control using a two-step process: table lookup and indirect jump.
+37. Once the normalized index $i$ is validated, the execution transfers control using a two-step process: table lookup and indirect jump.

     - Describe the **memory reference calculation** used to retrieve the target address from the jump table.
 Why must a scale factor of **8** be used in this calculation?
     - Write the **general assembly format** for the final indirect jump instruction that uses the retrieved address to transfer control.

-39. Contrast the worst-case time complexity of using a **jump table** to execute a multiway branch with the time complexity of implementing the same logic using a long chain of **`if-else if` statements**.
+38. Contrast the worst-case time complexity of using a **jump table** to execute a multiway branch with the time complexity of implementing the same logic using a long chain of **`if-else if` statements**.
 Explain _why_ the jump table achieves its constant-time (O(1)) performance regardless of the number of cases.

-40. The compiler uses a **heuristic** (based on density and number of cases) to decide whether to implement a `switch` statement using a jump table or a sequence of `cmp`/`jmp` instructions.
+39. The compiler uses a **heuristic** (based on density and number of cases) to decide whether to implement a `switch` statement using a jump table or a sequence of `cmp`/`jmp` instructions.

     - Identify the two primary scenarios (based on the number and range of cases) that would cause a compiler to **reject** the jump table approach and instead generate an equivalent sequence of sequential conditional tests.
     - Justify the compiler's choice in the scenario where the case values are **very sparse** across a large range (e.g., cases 0, 100, and 1000).

-41. The C language allows **case fall-through** (omitting a `break` statement).
+40. The C language allows **case fall-through** (omitting a `break` statement).
 Describe how the assembly code handles a fall-through scenario for a block of code (e.g., Case 102 falling into Case 103).
 What specific instruction is **omitted** at the end of the first case's code block to implement the fall-through?

-42. Explain how a jump table is structured to efficiently handle **missing case values** (e.g., case 101) and **multiple labels** corresponding to the same block of code (e.g., cases 104 and 106).
+41. Explain how a jump table is structured to efficiently handle **missing case values** (e.g., case 101) and **multiple labels** corresponding to the same block of code (e.g., cases 104 and 106).

 I have integrated your critique on the x86-64 ABI, stack alignment, and register usage rules into a rigorous set of questions on procedure implementation.
 These are designed to test the architectural contract between calling functions.